nutriot/morphagene-options/README.md

 // NodeJS only
 import { parseFile, parseFileSync } from '@nutriot/morphagene-options/fs';

-// Schemas for Valibot and Zod import { valibotSchema, zodSchema } from '@nutriot/morphagene-options';
+// Bonus: schemas for Valibot and Zod import { valibotSchema, zodSchema } from '@nutriot/morphagene-options';
 ```